JustinGOSSES/predictatops/README.md

 See the <a href="https://justingosses.github.io/predictatops/html/usage.html">Usage</a> and the <a href="https://justingosses.github.io/predictatops/html/installation.html">Installation</a> sections of the docs.

-### Code features that might require changing for different datasets
-- Requires all wells to be in the same file format, LAS.
-- The load_all_wells_in() function in load.py does a slight transformation to the UWI names as the UWI uses / in places and - in others.
-Please look at this function and your datasets to figure out if it applies to your data.
-You may need to modify this piece of code for your own purposes.
-- There is an assumption that the picks text file includes a quality column.
-If there isn't, fake one with everything as equally quality at value of

 Credits
 -------
 There's a theme here.
 Check the <a href="https://justingosses.github.io/predictatops/html/authors.html">docs</a>.